 This is the secret to going viral.
 If we can invoke enough emotion, it is human psychology to share it with our friends.

 It is a misconception that hashtags are just for Instagram - there is massive power in hashtags on Facebook.
 They easily help users find content that they are interested in.
 Where brands go wrong though, is using too many.
 Too many hashtags and the post has a spa-like feel, which is harder to read and lowers organic reach.
 As you can see from the Sproutsocial study below, the best method for organic reach on Facebook is to keep it to two hashtags.

 When wondering what hashtags to use on Facebook, it’s best to keep it simple.
 Company sayings such as Nike’s #justdoit, your brand name, or the topic you speak most on such as #socialmediamarketing or #dryskin will give you the most reach for your precious hashtag real estate.
 Think big umbrella picture instead of laser-focused sayings such as #giddyup as Kramer from Seinfeld used to say.
 Giddyup is funny, but are we talking about crazy-haired Kramer or a horse?

 Even if you are a seasoned marketer, you are probably doing some of these tasks, but you may have noticed as you were reading where you need to refine or aren’t taking the strategy to its full utilization and potential.
-In order for your strategy to really work, you need to do all these actions consistently.
+For your strategy to work, you need to do all these actions consistently.